 Dining with Diabetes

-In 2017, over 64,000 Montana adults aged 18 years and older reported having diagnosed diabetes type 1.
+In 2017, over 64,000 Montana adults aged 18 years and older reported having diagnosed type 2 diabetes.
 Dining with Diabetes is a National Extension program that Montana State University Extension Agents piloted during Spring 2019 to manage their own or that of a family member’s diabetes through nutrition education.
 Participants also learn to prepare healthy, well-balanced meals without compromising taste.

 Four 2-hour classes that are held once a week with a 2 month follow up (5 total classes) which include:

 - presentations on diabetes self-care and healthful food choices

 - taste tests, demonstrations, and hands-on diabetes friendly cooking experiences